wwwdotphilip/OpenWeatherApp/README.md

 add this to your app gradle.build dependency

     dependencies {
-          compile 'ph.com.juan.lazy.openweather:openweather:1.0.0'
+          compile 'ph.com.juan.lazy.openweather:openweather:1.0.3'
     }

 ### Usage:

 Make sure you have registered to openweathermap.org and have the api key if you didn't you can register [here](https://home.openweathermap.org/users/sign_up).
 Once you sing in go to Api Key tab ang copy the api key.

-Declair OpenWeather class
+Declare OpenWeather class

-    OpenWeather openweather = new OpenWeather(this, <your OpenWeather API key>);
+    OpenWeather openweather = new OpenWeather(this, "Your OpenWeather API key");

-    openweather.getWeather();
+enter city name you want

+    openweather.city = "Your city";

+or provide the long and latitude

+    openweather.longitude = 128.2345324234;
+    openweather.latitude = 75.132432454;

 now add a callback

     openWeather.setCallback(new OpenWeather.OpenWeatherCallback() {
         @Override
-        public void onDownloadComplete(data data) {
+        public void onDownloadComplete(data data, String error) {
+            if (error != null){
+                // show error message here
+            } else {
-            // Do your stuff here
+                // do your stuff here.
             }
+        }
     });

+finally execute the weather search

+    openweather.getWeather();

-That's it your done.
+That's it, your done.

 ### Features: